 Cleanup coordinators organize a cleanup at a local beach, bay, estuary, pond, lake, marsh, seafloor, riverbank, or even an underwater site (certified divers only, please).
-In addition to choosing a site, the cleanup coordinators also determine the date, time, and duration of the cleanup and handle all local logistics.
+In addition to choosing a site, cleanup coordinators determine the date, time, and duration of the cleanup and handle all local logistics.

 Cleanups can be scheduled for any day throughout the COASTSWEEP season (typically in September and October, but some cleanups are in late August or linger into November).
 CZM will work with you to make sure you have all of the necessary assistance and supplies for a safe and successful cleanup.
 Garbage bags, gloves, pencils, data cards, and other cleanup supplies are provided for free and are sent directly to you.